aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/asposeocr/recognizereceipt/_index.md

 ### Remarks

 Recognizes image with the ability to specify [`ReceiptRecognitionSettings`](../../receiptrecognitionsettings).
-Supports GIF, PNG, JPEG, BMP, TIFF.
+Supports GIF, PNG, JPEG, BMP, TIFF, JFIF.

 ### See Also